 Bodybuilder Chris Jones possesses a physique and muscle mass to which many on the internet aspire.
 His popular YouTube channel, Physiques of Greatness, has a strong following of around 700k subscribers.

-So, like many famous bodybuilders on YouTube, his highly muscular build, low body fat percentage, and excellent physique have been the subject of that old controversy: natty or not?
+So, like many famous bodybuilders on YouTube, his highly muscular development, low body fat percentage, and excellent physique have been the subject of that old controversy: natty or not?

 Despite all the comments on his physique, Jones claims to be a natural bodybuilder.